andrenoberto/huffmanscode/README.md

 # Last step

 - Run the binaries using java and passing the correct params
-- First param is the text file you're gonna encode
+- First param is the path to where text file you're gonna encode is
-- Second param is where the encoded output file will be stored
+- Second param is the path where the encoded output file will be stored

 Example: